Infalia/wegovnow/scenarios/index.md

 6) The "Personalised Timeline" (which is moved in the "WeGovNow Landing Page")

-For convenience, we have managed to decouple the reputation mechanism from the Trusted Marketplace.
+For convenience, we have managed to decouple the reputation aggregation mechanism from the Trusted Marketplace.
 It has a command line interface that allows to input tweets and outputs a set of metrics that could help define the reputation score of a person.
-The training dataset it was supposed to be populated during the pilot phase of WeGovNow through the "Social Accounts Linker" but the initial collected data during Prototype 3 are erased due to GDPR adjustment and afterwards the Trusted Marketplace was deprecated.
+The training dataset it was supposed to be populated during the pilot phase of WeGovNow through the "Social Accounts Media Linker and Collector" but the initial collected data during Prototype 3 are erased due to GDPR adjustment and afterwards the Trusted Marketplace was deprecated.

-So, in order to use the Reputation Mechanism you need to collect new data and more specifically new tweets.
-Note that, the Social Accounts Linker supports; Twitter, Facebook, LinkedIn and Google social accounts, but the Reputation Mechanism works only with Twitter data.
+So, in order to use the Reputation Aggregation Mechanism you need to collect new data and more specifically new tweets.
+Note that, the Social Accounts Media Linker and Collector supports; Twitter, Facebook, LinkedIn and Google social accounts, but the Reputation Mechanism works only with Twitter data.

-For technical information and source code please visit the [Reputation Mechanism GitHub repository](#)
+For technical information and source code please visit the [Reputation Aggregator Mechanism GitHub repository](#)

 ##### PUT THE LINK